huggingface/blog/introducing-csearch.md

 ### Huggingface Demo for Contrastive Search: <a href='#all_catelogue'>[Back to Top]</a>

 :star2: Check out this awesome [[demo]](https://huggingface.co/spaces/joaogante/contrastive_search_generation) generously supported by Huggingface ([@huggingface](https://github.com/huggingface) :hugs:) which compares contrastive search with other popular decoding methods.
+Many thanks to our awesome collaborators (@gante)

 ### 1. Problems of Existing Decoding Methods